shreyapatil9480/project-management-analysis-project/README.md

 ## Repository Structure

-- `data/`
+The main files are stored in the root of the repository for simplicity:

 - `synthetic_project_data.csv` – Synthetic dataset with 200 simulated projects and 13 fields (see below).
-- `notebooks/`
 - `analysis.ipynb` – Jupyter notebook containing exploratory data analysis (EDA) and predictive modeling.
 - `requirements.txt` – List of Python dependencies required to run the notebook.

 ## Dataset Description